AshforthM/storefront-react/README.md

 # Storefront VHS - React
-Sample storefront for selling VHS tapes.
+Sample storefront management website for selling VHS tapes.
 Created using React (JavaScript) and Firebase.
 Users can login using Firebase Authentication and create, read, update and delete products using Realtime Database.
-Uses React Router for routing, styled components, and react icons.
+Uses React Router for routing, styled-components, and react-toastify.
 Deployed using Netlify.